orange-cloudfoundry/matomo-cf-service/src/main/doc/markdown/index.md

 All the required information to use such a Matomo site is provided by the credential of the binding associated with the application concerned.
 Credentials contain:

-* mcfs-matomoUrl
-  This is the URL of the Matomo instance to be used when usage information are published (usually by browsers).
+* `mcfs-matomoUrl`: This is the URL of the Matomo instance to be used when usage information are published (usually by browsers).
 It is defined within the script that is added to Web pages so that analytics information can be pushed to this Matomo instance.

-* mcfs-siteId
-  This is the site id, assigned by Matomo at site creation (which occurs at binding time), as expected by the Matomo instance when it gets usage information (mainly from browsers).
+* `mcfs-siteId`: This is the site id, assigned by Matomo at site creation (which occurs at binding time), as expected by the Matomo instance when it gets usage information (mainly from browsers).
 This information is produced by the script that is added to Web pages, such script including the site id for identifying the Matomo site that you've setup to produce analysis.

-* mcfs-userName
-  This is the user name of the admin of the created Matomo site.
+* `mcfs-userName`: This is the user name of the admin of the created Matomo site.
 It is created at binding time as well.

-* mcfs-password
-  This is the password of the admin user of the created Matomo site.
+* `mcfs-password`: This is the password of the admin user of the created Matomo site.
 It is created at binding time to.

 Indeed both user name and password allow you to logged in the related Matomo instance (accessible through the dashboard associated to the service instance).
 You can then act as the admin of that site.